Here is a complete cost guide for you, if you are looking for average office moving costs, key considerations, challenges and additional costs.

 Generally, office moving services costs go up with how far away you are moving.
 This consists of both gas prices and labour time, as well as an overnight truck parking fee when you have a long-distance move.

-If you are moving within the same city then it is cheaper than intercity or interstate moves.
+If you are moving within the same city, it is cheaper than intercity or interstate moves.
 That being said, even local moving costs can escalate quickly if you are moving to a densely populated urban area with limited available parking and/or cramped elevators or stairwells.
-Plan with your movers, the building restrictions in advance.
+Plan with your movers, especially interstate removalists specialists, and discuss any building restrictions in advance.

 It is another key cost factor; time.
 The middle of summer is the busiest time to move, so prices will be higher in these months than they are during the fall or winter.
 Likewise, agencies know that people tend to take road trips on the weekends because it is also more expensive than day trips on weekdays.